Right to keep and bear arms

 The right to keep and bear arms (often referred to as the right to bear arms) is a legal right for people to possess weapons (arms) for the preservation of life, liberty, and property.
 The purpose of gun rights is for self-defense, as well as hunting and sporting activities.
-Countries that guarantee a right to keep and bear arms include Albania, the Czech Republic, Guatemala, Mexico, Switzerland, the United States and Yemen.
+Countries that guarantee a right to keep and bear arms include the Czech Republic, Guatemala, Mexico, Switzerland, the United States, Algeria and Yemen.

 Background

 The English Bill of Rights 1689, passed in the aftermath of the Glorious Revolution which overthrew the Catholic King James II, allows Protestant citizens of England and Wales to "have Arms for their Defence suitable to their Conditions and as allowed by Law."
 This restricted the ability of the English Crown to have a standing army or to interfere with Protestants' right to bear arms "when Papists were both Armed and Imployed contrary to Law" and established that Parliament, not the Crown, could regulate the right to bear arms.

 Sir William Blackstone wrote in the 18th century that the right to have arms was auxiliary to the "natural right of resistance and self-preservation" subject to suitability and allowance by law.
 The term arms, as used in the 1600s, refers to the process of equipping for war; it is commonly used as a synonym for "weapon".
 Today Great Britain's gun laws are some of the most restrictive in the world.

 Inclusion of this right in a written constitution is uncommon.
 In 1875, 17 percent of national constitutions included a right to bear arms.
 Since the early twentieth century, "the proportion has been less than 9 percent and falling".
 In an article titled "U.S. Gun Rights Truly Are American Exceptionalism", a historical survey and comparative analysis of constitutions dating back to 1789, Tom Ginsburg and colleagues "identified only 15 constitutions (in nine countries) that had ever included an explicit right to bear arms.
 Almost all of these constitutions have been in Latin America, and most were from the 19th century".